jjenkov/javafx-examples/README.md

 ## Running the Examples
 There are 3 option to run the examples.

-1: using your IDE: you should call main of each example you wish from ExampleRunner class.
-You can not just run the main form the exmaple class because you will get a "Error: JavaFX runtime components are missing, and are required to run this application" error for example if you want to run ButtonExample you can add this line:
+- Using your IDE (IntelliJ IDEA / Eclipse / Netbeans)
+- Using Maven - passing main class to run on the command line
+- Using Maven - configuring the main class inside the pom.xml

+Some of these are covered in more detail below.

+### Run the Examples in IntelliJ Idea
+To run the examples from within IntelliJ IDEA you must first create a new project in IntelliJ, and set the root directory to the directory into which you have cloned this Git repository.

+Second, you must download JavaFX and unzip the distribution to some directory.

+Third, you must add all the JAR files found in the "lib" directory to your project's classpath.

+Fourth, you must create a run configuration for the example class you want to run.
+Add the following JVM args to that run configuration:

+--module-path C:\data\downloads\javafx\javafx-sdk-14\lib --add-modules javafx.base,javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web

+Make sure that the --module-path points to the directory you unzipped your downloaded JavaFX distribution to (meaning the "lib" dir within that JavaFX distribution dir - as shown above).

+### Run in IDE - alternative
+Instead of creating run configuration for each example class you can create a run configuration for the ExampleRunner class, and then from inside the
+ExampleRunner class, call the example class you want to run - by changing the main() method inside the ExampleRunner class.
+For instance, add the following line to the ExampleRunner class main() method and then run ExampleRunner main

 	ButtonExample.main(args);

-to the ExampleRunner class and then run ExampleRunner main.
+### Run via Maven - Passing Main Class as Argument to Maven

-2: you can use maven and pass the example class you want to add. for example to run WebViewExample you can run ./mvnw compile exec:java -Dexec.args="com.jenkov.javafx.webview.WebViewExample"
+You can use maven and pass the example class you want to add. for example to run WebViewExample you can run

+./mvnw compile exec:java -Dexec.args="com.jenkov.javafx.webview.WebViewExample"

+### Run via Maven
-3: you can change the pox.xml. you should change "mainClass" of openjfx plugin configuration and select the example you want then run
+You can use Maven and edit the pom.xml file and change "mainClass" of openjfx plugin configuration and select the example you want then run

 ./mvnw clean javafx:run